OMeadows/ecom-demo/data/input/table_schema.md

 ### Sellers

-<u>Table Description</u>: <br>This dataset includes data about the sellers that fulfilled orders made at Olist.
+<b>Table Description</b>: <br>This dataset includes data about the sellers that fulfilled orders made at Olist.
 Use it to find the seller location and to identify which seller fulfilled each product.

 |Column Name|Description|
 |:---|:---|